ibm-cloud-docs/Cloudant/guides/replication_guide.md

 ```
 {: codeblock}

-*Example of using the command line to query the changes feed:*
+### Example of using the command line to query the changes feed

 ```sh
 curl "https://$ACCOUNT.cloudant.com/$DATABASE/_changes?feed=continuous"